1996

 really didn't like something, then I would say I don't think that works."[18]

-(Here he named exactly that what Alan criticized and
+Here he named exactly what Alan criticized, and Dave would do later as well, without

 the other one.
-But it seemed as if Martin suffered from a
+But it seemed as if Martin was suffering from a "blind spot" here.

 Martin: "We have never worked with a programmer before, we've always

 done it ourselves."
-(He means: Alan did it.)
+(He meant: Alan did it.)
 "We've never had outside musicians

 with now, in a way fulfils Alan's role, but it's far easier to manipulate him.